 - The power of synergy.
 Payments and invoicing processes are inextricably linked, and effective invoice processing is critical to enabling timely, accurate payments.
 End-to-end AP automation gives you a consistent, streamlined workflow – from capturing, coding, and approving invoices to authorizing and executing payments, all while continuously syncing invoice and payment data with your accounting system.

 - Visibility sheds light on problem areas.
 Automating AP end-to-end provides visibility across the entire process, enabling you to see, for example, what issues are holding up payments.
-For example, you can view which payments are late, which invoices are aging, the average approval time, and the average time it takes to pay an invoice, among other key data.
-With this complete picture of your AP process, you can determine the root causes of issues you are facing.
+For example, you can automate the accounts payable reports to instantly determine which payments are late, which invoices are aging, the average approval time, and the average time it takes to pay an invoice, among other key data.
+With this complete picture of your AP analytics, you can determine the root causes of the issues you are facing.
 At the same time, you can gain insight into your finances and make better decisions on which invoices to pay first, identify opportunities for volume or early payment discounts, and opt for more advantageous payment methods.

 - It doesn’t take much more work to do it all at once.
 Automating the end-to-end process takes just a few weeks and it doesn’t require any IT involvement, other than keeping them in the loop.
 You still have to enlist the input and support of management and stakeholders, and conduct minimal staff training, whether you are just automating payments or the whole AP process.
 The only difference is that end-to-end needs a little more integration.